 By doing as mentioned just above, the self-defined permission will be applied by Android OS at the time of the installation of the provider-side application, and the permission will turn out to be undefined at the time of the uninstallation of the application.
-Therefore, since the existance of the permission's definition always corresponds to that of the provider-side application, it is possible to provide an appropriate Component and protect it.
-Please be aware that this argument stands because regarding in-house-defined signature permission the user-side application is granted the permission regardless of the installation order of applications in inter-communication12 (post Android 2.2).
+Therefore, since the existence of the permission's definition always corresponds to that of the provider-side application, it is possible to provide an appropriate Component and protect it.
+Please be aware that this argument stands because regarding in-house-defined signature permission the user-side application is granted the permission regardless of the installation order of applications in inter-communication.